 - Review your Student Aid Report.
 Read your Student Aid Report for accuracy and to see if you have been selected for a process called verification.
 If you are selected for verification additional forms will be required before your financial aid can be finalized.

 - Manage your Financial Aid.
 Once you have completed your FAFSA information, the University of Pittsburgh will issue you an Award Notification.
 The Award Notification will advise you of the amount of financial aid you are being offered for the upcoming school year.
 New students to the University are issued a paper copy and an electronic copy.
 Continuing students are issued the Award Notification electronically only.
 The Award Notification will allow you to view the aid you are being offered.
 You will need to take action to accept, reduce, or decline your aid.
 Grant and scholarship funds are automatically accepted.
 Loans and work-study funds will need to be accepted/reduced or declined.
-Please be sure to note that work-study funds are NOT subtracted directly from the bill.
+Please be sure to note that work-study funds are NOT subtracted directly from the Balance Due Notification.

 - Notify Pitt Financial Aid about any other aid.
 If you are receiving non-University of Pittsburgh scholarships, fellowships, or other funding not listed on your Award Notification, please inform our office at email@example.com or use the Information Update Form.
 This can result in changes to your financial aid package.